esr360/One-Nexus/README.md

 ## Unit Testing

 One-Nexus offers out-the-box unit testing for Sass and JavaScript.
-Currently, One-Nexus provides very little coverage for all the default modules (but coverage will keep improving until 100% is reached!) - but the setup make it easy to start writing unit tests for your own modules.
+Currently, One-Nexus provides very little coverage for all the default modules (but coverage will keep improving until 100% is reached!) - but the setup makes it easy to start writing unit tests for your own modules.

 ### Sass Unit Testing